What Are Common Causes Of Dyspareunia?

 - Terminating medications that causes vaginal dryness is often helpful at managing dyspareunia.

 - If dyspareunia is secondary to infections or other diseases, treating them will resolve the issue.

 - Topical estrogen is beneficial when this disease occurs after menopause, as estrogen drops down leading to less lubrication.

-- Osphena (ospemifene) is an FDA approved drug that is used to treat moderate to severe dyspareunia due to inadequate lubrication.
+- Osphena (ospemifene) is an FDA-Cleared drug that is used to treat moderate to severe dyspareunia due to inadequate lubrication.
 It mimics estrogen in activity but does not have estrogen like adverse effects.